40+ School Fundraising Ideas

 If your dance-a-thon goes over well for your supporters, there’s no reason you can’t reuse this fundraising idea in a variety of fun ways.
 Consider holding a walk-a-thon, a read-a-thon, clean-a-thon, or any other “thon” activities you can imagine.
 Collect pledges based on the number of pages read, miles walked, or even pieces of dirty laundry cleaned.

 Fundraising ideas that work well for elementary school tend to be very hands-on.
 Focus on activities that children will enjoy being involved in — and don’t forget to take the needs of their parents into account.
-Here are some of our favorite elementary school fundraising ideas.
+Here are some of our favorite elementary school fundraising ideas for young school students.

-Here’s a fundraising classic that never seems to go out of style.
+Here’s a fundraising classic that never seems to go out of style, especially for elementary school kids.
 Bake sales can be offered with practically any fundraising event, from school carnivals to charity balls to pet parties.
 Depending on your students’ baking expertise, you could offer home-made goodies or partner with a local bakeshop and ask them to share the proceeds from their bake good sales on the day of your fundraiser.

 Calendar Sale

-Assembling a calendar does take time, so make sure to plan out all logistics in advance.
+Assembling a calendar does take time, so make sure to plan out all logistics in advance for this idea.
 Work with a reliable vendor and give your staff adequate time to select art pieces and print your calendar.
 You’ll also want to advertise the upcoming calendars on email campaigns — parents whose kids’ artwork and photos appear in the calendar will definitely want to purchase copies!

 Scavenger Hunt

 Here’s a fundraising activity that can be fun for all ages — but especially for the younger crowd.
-You can sell tickets for a scavenger hunt during other larger fundraising events such as a festival or field day, giving your students and other guests more fun activities.
+What’s great about this idea is you can sell tickets for a scavenger hunt during other larger fundraising events, such as a festival or field day, giving your students and other guests more fun activities.

 Shoe Drive